oracle/tribuo/docs/Architecture.md

-`DataSource`s are not designed for splitting data into chunks, but Tribuo provides several mechanisms to split up datasets to provide training and test splits, subsample data based on it's properties, or to create cross validation folds.
-The train/test and cross-validation splits are self explanatory, though it's worth nothing that the cross-validation splits use the feature domain of the underlying dataset.
+`DataSource`s are not designed for splitting data into chunks, but Tribuo provides several mechanisms to split up datasets to provide training and test splits, subsample data based on it's properties, or to create cross-validation folds.
+The train/test and cross-validation splits are self-explanatory, though it's worth nothing that the cross-validation splits use the feature domain of the underlying dataset.
 The `DatasetView` underlies the cross-validation splits and can also be constructed using a predicate function (or a list of indices).